dymynyc/acidlisp/README.md

 I want it to feel like closures, but generate static functions that are fast and can be compiled to web assembly.

+## status

+In development. currently I have a simple expression based language that successfully compiles to wasm.
+There are a bunch of hoops to jump through here.
+One thing is that in a lisp, everything should be an expression.
+But wasm isn't like that.
+Somethings are statements and can't have return values.
+To get around this, code is tranformed so that expressions become statements.

+Currently only i32 values are supported.

 ## syntax

 started with lisp, because it's easiest - both to implement and work with.